When you Google the keyword “benefits of content marketing”, you notice that close to 1.3 billion blogs are fighting for the same keyword.

 Now, why is something as simple as highlighting benefits a deal-breaker?

-Because the benefit IS the solution your business has been thriving on.
+Because the emotional benefit IS the real solution your visitors are here for.

 Pro Tip: Ensure you optimize your title tag with the main focus keyword.